RedHatSE/AzureSecurityBaseline/README.md

      # we can use another flag as present to create and is idempotent and will not be able to be ran if another is present or we can run absent to remove the azure Resource Group altogether.

 ```
+Below is an Example of a Ansible playbook built to Deploy your Azure template. az500mod2lab2

-and create a file .yml and include the following text.
+please create a file az500mod2.yml and include the following text.

 I have also already completed them within this repo for you.

  ```
 - name: setup system